 3. What unions are currently representing employees at WSU?

-There are currently three unions representing employees at WSU; Public School Employees of Washington (PSE), Washington Federation of State Employees (WFSE), and Washington State University Police Guild.
+There are currently three unions representing employees at WSU: Washington Federation of State Employees (WFSE), International Union of Operating Engineers (IUOE), and Washington State University Police Guild.

 4. When does collective bargaining take place?